hci-lab-um/heuristics-for-test-tool-design/Heuristics/H02-Who.md

 - Who does not need this tool?
 - Who won't use it?
 - Who won't be affected by it?
+- Who doesn't / shouldn't use the tool?

 ### Else?
 Who else?

+- Is it for you or someone else to use?
+- Who else will want to use it or be affected by it?

 </details>